Alluvial fan: Terrestrial

 Alluvial fans are built in response to erosion induced by tectonic uplift.
 The upwards coarsening of the beds making up the fan reflects cycles of erosion in the highlands that feed sediments to the fan.
 However, climate and changes in base level may be as important as tectonic uplift.
 For example, alluvial fans in the Himalayas show older fans entrenched and overlain by younger fans.
 The younger fans, in turn, are cut by deep incised valleys showing two terrace levels.
 Dating via optically stimulated luminescence suggests a hiatus of 70,000 to 80,000 years between the old and new fans, with evidence of tectonic tilting at 45,000 years ago and an end to fan deposition 20,000 years ago.
 Both the hiatus and the more recent end to fan deposition are thought to be connected to periods of enhanced southwest monsoon precipitation.
 Climate has also influenced fan formation in Death Valley, California, US, where dating of beds suggests that peaks of fan deposition during the last 25,000 years occurred during times of rapid climate change, both from wet to dry and from dry to wet.

 Alluvial fans are often found in desert areas, which are subjected to periodic flash floods from nearby thunderstorms in local hills.
 The typical watercourse in an arid climate has a large, funnel-shaped basin at the top, leading to a narrow defile, which opens out into an alluvial fan at the bottom.
 Multiple braided streams are usually present and active during water flows.
-Phreatophytes (plants with long tap roots capable of reaching a deep water table) are sometimes found in sinuous lines radiating from arid climate fan toes.
-These fan-toe phreatophyte strips trace buried channels of coarse sediments from the fan that have interfingered with impermeable playa sediments.

 Alluvial fans also develop in wetter climates when high-relief terrain is located adjacent to low-relief terrain.
 In Nepal, the Koshi River has built a megafan covering some 15000 km2 below its exit from Himalayan foothills onto the nearly level plains where the river traverses into India before joining the Ganges.

 Along the upper Koshi tributaries, tectonic forces elevate the Himalayas several millimeters annually.
 Uplift is approximately in equilibrium with erosion, so the river annually carries some 100 e6m3 of sediment as it exits the mountains.
 Deposition of this magnitude over millions of years is more than sufficient to account for the megafan.

 In North America, streams flowing into California's Central Valley have deposited smaller but still extensive alluvial fans, such as that of the Kings River flowing out of the Sierra Nevada.
 Like the Himalayan megafans, these are streamflow-dominated fans.